-- 1 A582 Penwortham Way, S of Lodge Lane, Farington Moss (CP 2872) - 2 A6 London Way, N of B6230 (CP 1851) - 3 A59 Liverpool Road, S of Hutton Roundabout (CP 5660) - 4 A6 South Ribble Way, S of A582, Farington (CP 9955) - 5 A6 Lostock Lane, W of M6 J29a, Bamber Bridge (CP 2855) - 6 A59 Preston New Road, W of Cuerdale Lane, Samlesbury (CP 1656)
+- 1 A582 Penwortham Way, S of Lodge Lane, Farington Moss (CP 28720) - 2 A6 London Way, N of B6230 (CP 18511) - 3 A59 Liverpool Road, S of Hutton Roundabout (CP 56605) - 4 A6 South Ribble Way, S of A582, Farington (CP 99554) - 5 A6 Lostock Lane, W of M6 J29a, Bamber Bridge (CP 28555) - 6 A59 Preston New Road, W of Cuerdale Lane, Samlesbury (CP 165676)

-At the majority of the traffic count point locations in Chorley traffic levels have risen over the periods recorded (2012-2017), 5 out of 6 in Preston have reduced and 1⁄2 of South Ribble's have reduced whilst the rest have risen.
+At 4 of the 6 traffic count point locations in Chorley traffic levels have reduced over the period 2018/19 following increases recorded during 2012-2018; 2 out of 5 in Preston have reduced and 0 of South Ribble's have reduced whilst the rest have risen.
 It is expected that traffic levels will rise generally as new development occurs throughout the sub region.
 Traffic levels on individual routes will be affected by general levels of traffic growth and localised development but also by new road schemes and complementary traffic measures put in place to cope with the extra traffic associated with this development.
 It is also necessary to ensure that appropriate sustainable transport infrastructure is put in place as part of development, to try and reduce the number of cars on the road.
-This report will continue to monitor traffic volumes/trends in Central Lancashire in future years.
+This report will continue to monitor traffic volumes/trends in Central Lancashire.